coveo/source.coveo.com/_posts/2016-06-15-nashorn-require.md

 As for loading files, we provide out-of-the-box implementations for using the filesystem and Java resources.
 Providing your own implementation is a straightforward process --- as an example, here at Coveo we have an implementation that is backed by an SQL database.

 As far as I know, the library fully implements the NodeJS API for loading modules (as described [here](https://nodejs.org/api/modules.html)).
 It even supports loading modules from the `node_modules` folder and subfolders, so you can use `npm` to download libraries and their dependencies.
-Of course, Nashorn doesn't support the Node APIs to most modules simply won't work, but you can still use it to download portable libraries such as [Underscore](http://underscorejs.org/).
+Of course, Nashorn doesn't support the Node APIs so most modules simply won't work, but you can still use it to download portable libraries such as [Underscore](http://underscorejs.org/).

 Enjoy!